 In response to the COVID-19 pandemic, the Province of Ontario announced a decision to postpone the 2020 Assessment Update

 which would have seen MPAC update the assessed value of every property in Ontario.
-Instead, property assessments for 2021 will be a repeat of 2020 values, unless there has been a change to the property.
+Instead, property assessments for 2021 and 2022 will be a repeat of 2020 values, unless there has been a change to the property.

 We are a law firm with a practice restricted to property tax and assessment matters.
 We assist property owners throughout Ontario obtain fair and equitable property tax assessments.
 Our legal professionals are ready to start reducing your taxes today.

 We provide a free professional service to review any MPAC assessed value.